310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Souma %}
-…… Buchou-dono is handling that *“dol-fin”* magnificently.
+……Buchou-dono is handling that *“dol-fin”* magnificently.
 The sight is beautiful, but what he is doing is normally quite preposterous, is it not?
 {% endbubble %}

 {% bubble Madara %}